Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 * all references to shapes indicate OCCT shapes unless otherwise explicitly stated;
 * a root entity is the highest level entity of any given type, i.e. an entity that is not referenced by any other one.

+@subsubsection OCCT_TOVW_SECTION_6_3_3 Usage of Shape Healing after import from STEP and IGES

+@ref OCCT_TOVW_SECTION_4_10 "Shape Healing" toolkit provides tools to heal various problems which may be encountered in shapes, and to make them valid in Open CASCADE.
+The Shape Healing is smoothly connected to IGES and STEP translators: the same API as for Open CASCADE IGES and STEP translators is used, only the names of API packages change.

+Here are a few examples of typical problems that can be encountered in real IGES and STEP files, with illustrations of how Shape Healing deals with them:

+#### Face with missing seam edge

+The problem: Face on a periodical surface is limited by wires which make a full trip around the surface.
+These wires are closed in 3d but not closed in parametric space of the surface.
+This is not valid in Open CASCADE.
+The solution: Advanced Shape Healing fixes this face by inserting seam edge which combines two open wires and thus closes the parametric space.
+Note that internal wires are processed correctly.

+#### Wrong orientation of wires
+The problem: Wires on face have incorrect orientation, so that interior and outer parts of the face are mixed.
+The solution: Advanced Shape Healing recovers correct orientation of wires.

+#### Self-intersecting wire
+The problem: Face is invalid because its boundary wire has self-intersection (on two adjacent edges) The solution: Advanced Shape Healing cuts intersecting edges at intersection points thus making boundary valid.

+#### Lacking edge
+The problem: There is a gap between two edges in the wire, so that wire is not closed The solution: Advanced Shape Healing closes a gap by inserting lacking edge.

+@subsection OCCT_TOVW_SECTION_6_4 Extended Data Exchange

+The Extended Data Exchange (XDE) module allows extending the scope of exchange by translating  additional data attached to geometric *BREP* data, thereby improving the interoperability with external software.
+Data types such as colors, layers, assembly descriptions and validation properties (i.e. center of gravity, etc.) are supported.
+These data are stored together with shapes in an XCAF document.

+The basis of XDE, called XCAF, is a framework based on OCAF (Open CASCADE Application Framework) intended to work with assemblies and with various kinds of data (attributes) attached to shapes.
+The following types of data are currently supported :
+	- assemblies;
+	- validation properties;
+	- names;
+	- colors;
+	- layers.

-It is possible to learn more about the STEP interface from <a href="user_guides__step.html">STEP User's guide</a>.
+It is also possible to add a new types of data taking the existing tools as prototypes.

-See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

-@subsection OCCT_TOVW_SECTION_6_4 STL

-The STL component translates Open CASCADE Technology shapes to STL files.
-STL (Stereolithography) format is widely used for rapid prototyping.

-As STL files can only include solids described by their mesh structure, the OCCT shapes to be written must be solids, components of solids or closed shells with a correct orientation.

-Note All references to shapes indicate OCCT shapes unless otherwise explicitly stated.

-Sets of faces or unclosed shells may also be translated to STL format but visualization with foreign viewers may be incorrect.

-@subsection OCCT_TOVW_SECTION_6_5 VRML

-The VRML component translates Open CASCADE Technology shapes to VRML 1.0 files (Virtual Reality Modeling Language).
-OCCT shapes may be translated in two representations: shaded or wireframe.
-A shaded representation present shapes as sets of triangles computed by a mesh algorithm while a wireframe representation present shapes as sets of curves.

-As shaded VRML format files only include solids described by their mesh structures, the OCCT shapes to be written must be solids, components of solids or closed shells with a correct orientation.

-Please, note:

-  * all references to shapes indicate OCCT shapes unless otherwise explicitly stated;
-  * sets of faces or unclosed shells may also be translated to shaded VRML format but visualization with foreign viewers may be incorrect.
+Finally, the XDE provides reader and writer tools for reading and writing the data supported by XCAF to and from IGES and STEP files.

+@figure{/technical_overview/images/646_xde_11_400.png,"Shape imported using XDE"}

+For more details see @ref occt_user_guides__xde "XDE User's Guide".

+Here are some examples of IGES and STEP files with colors and other attributes read to XDE.

+### Assembly Structure

+@figure{/technical_overview/images/610_xde_01_400.png,"Sample Assembly"}

+XDE supports assemblies by separation the shape definition and its location.
+The shape itself is stored in OCAF as a simple shape object without location, and then assemblies are defined by specifying what shapes they have as components, and with what locations.
+This gives a flexibility to define and easily work with complex multi-level assemblies.

+### Validation Properties
+Validation properties are quite a new feature of STEP standard, currently being actively tested by CAX-IF organization and implemented in commercial STEP translators.

+Validation properties are geometric characteristics of shapes (volume, centroid, surface area) which can be put to the STEP file by the sending system.
+These data should be used by the receiving system in order to validate quality of translation (by comparing these values computed by original system with the same values computed by receiving system on resulting model).

+Extended Data Exchange supports both reading and writing validation properties, and provides some tool to check them.

+### Names

+@figure{/technical_overview/images/614_xde_04_400.png,"Instance Names"}

+XDE supports reading and writing names of shapes to and from both IGES and STEP formats.
+This functionality can be switched off in case of need (if these data are not needed, thus avoiding unnecessary information in the document).

+### Colors and Layers

+@figure{/technical_overview/images/239_xde_12_400.png,"Motor Head"}

+XDE can read and write colors and layers assigned to shapes or their subparts (down to level of faces and edges) to and from both IGES and STEP formats.

 @section OCCT_TOVW_SECTION_7 Application Framework

-The Application Framework uses an associativity engine to simplify the development of a CAD application.
-Based on application/document architecture, it does this due to the following features:
+Open CASCADE Application Framework (OCAF) provides a solution for handling of Application Data, based on the Application/Document paradigm.
+It uses an associativity engine to simplify the development of a CAD application due to the following features:

-  * Application data is handled by the mechanism of attributes
-  * Attributes may be organized according to your development needs
+* @ref OCCT_TOVW_SECTION_7_2 "Data Attributes" that provide management of application data.
+Attributes may be organized according to the development needs;
-  * Multiple documents can be managed by an application
+* @ref OCCT_TOVW_SECTION_7_3 "Data storage and Persistence" services;
+* Possibility to modify and recompute documents
+* Possibility to manage multiple documents;
-  * Ready-to-use modeling data attributes common to CAD/CAM applications
+* Ready-to-use modeling data attributes common to CAD/CAM applications;
-  * Document modification and recomputation
-  * Data storage services
-  * A ready-to-use Undo-Redo and Copy-Paste functions
+* Ready-to-use Undo-Redo and Copy-Paste functions.

 Since OCAF handles your application structure, your only major development task is the creation of application-specific data and GUIs.
 It is the organization of application data due to which OCAF differs from any other CAD framework.
 In OCAF, data structures are not shape-driven, but reference-key driven.

-In this respect, attributes such as shape data, color, material, are attached to a deeper invariant structure of a model than the shapes themselves.
-Then OCAF organizes and embeds these attributes in a document.
+Thus, the attributes, such as shape data, color and material, are attached to a deeper invariant structure of a model than the shapes themselves.
+OCAF organizes and embeds these attributes in a document.

-For example, a geometry becomes the value of the Shape attribute, in the same way as a number is the value of the Integer attribute and a string is the value of the Name attribute.
+For example, a geometry becomes the value of *Shape* attribute, in the same way as a number is the value of *Integer* attribute and a string is the value of *Name* attribute.
 OCAF documents are in their turn managed by an OCAF application.

-Please, refer for more details to <a href="user_guides__ocaf.html">OCAF User's guide</a> and the OCAF white papers:
+For more details see @ref occt_user_guides__ocaf "OCAF User's Guide" and the OCAF white papers:
-* <a href="ocaf_wp.html">Application Framework</a>
+* @ref occt_user_guides__ocaf_wp "Application Framework"
-* <a href="occt_ocaf_tree_wp.html">Distribution of Data through OCAF Tree</a>
+* @ref occt_user_guides__ocaf_tree_wp "Distribution of Data through OCAF Tree"
-* <a href="occt_ocaf_functionmechanism_wp.html">Application Framework Function Mechanism</a>
+* @ref occt_user_guides__ocaf_functionmechanism_wp "Application Framework Function Mechanism"

 See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_7_1 How to start working with OCAF

-To create a useful OCAF-based application, it is necessary to redefine the following two deferred methods: <i> Formats</i> and <i> ResourcesName</i>
+To create a useful OCAF-based application, it is necessary to redefine two deferred methods: <i> Formats</i> and <i> ResourcesName</i>

-In the <i> Formats </i> method, it is necessary to add the format of the documents to be read by the application and which may have been built in other applications.
+In the <i> Formats </i> method, add the format of the documents, which need to be read by the application and may have been built in other applications.

 For example: